rust-basel/fullstack-rust-workshop/src/05-displaying_a_list.md

 cargo new --lib model
 ```

 In this crate we will put all of our models, that are shared between our front- and backend.
+They will correspond to the json data you can see in your network tab.
 Go into this new model crate and add `serde` to this crate

 ```sh